 King Harry: The French have reinforced their scattered men.
 Then every soldier kill his prisoners.
-(The soldiers kill their prisoners.)
+(The soldiers kill their prisoners.)26

 Fluellen: Kill the poys and the luggage!
-'Tis expressly against the laws of arms 'Tis as arrant a piece of knavery, mark you now, as can be offert.
+'Tis expressly against the laws of arms.
+'Tis as arrant a piece of knavery, mark you now, as can be offert.
 In your conscience now, is it not?

 Gower: 'Tis certain there's not a boy left alive.
 And the cowardly rascals that ran from the battle ha' done this slaughter.
 Besides, they have burned and carried away all that was in the King's tent; wherefore the King most worthily hath caused every soldier to cut his prisoner's throat.
-O 'tis a gallant king.
+O 'tis a gallant king.27

 Was Henry's order a war crime?
 Shakespeare's Fluellen and Gower plainly thought so.
+Nevertheless, chivalry remains a valuable, if distant, precursor to today's LOAC.